Sigard, Count in Luihgau and Hainaut

-Sigard (Sigehard), was a tenth-century Lotharingian count in Hainaut and Liugas, between Liège and Aachen.
+Sigard, or Sigehard, was a tenth-century Lotharingian count in Hainaut and Liugas, between Liège (present-day Belgium) and Aachen (present-day Germany).
 Various relationships to others have been proposed for him, but these are all uncertain.

 Leon Vanderkindere proposed that this Sigehard was given the county of Hainaut while Reginar I was out of favour, however it is impossible to prove that Reginar ever held it.